Non-loose torus knots

 While we do not consider links in this paper, we do mention that Geiges and Onaran have coarsely classified all non-loose Legendrian Hopf links (including ones with $\tor > 0$) in \cite{GeigesOnaran20b}.
 This and Eliashberg and Fraser's result above are the only complete coarse classification of non-loose representatives of a link type.

-The only results involving the classification, and not just the coarse classification, of non-loose Legendrian knots is the work of Vogel, \cite{Vogel18}.
+The only results involving the classification up to Legendrian isotopy (not just the coarse classification) of non-loose Legendrian knots is the work of Vogel, \cite{Vogel18}.
 He showed that for each $\tb$ and $\rot$ realized by a non-loose unknot above, there are exactly two non-loose unknots up to Legendrian isotopy.
 We believe that some of our results below can also be upgraded to classifications up to Legendrian isotopy, but that will be the subject of future work.

 We also note that in addition to the above works, there have been many constructions of non-loose knots, see for example \cite{Ghiggini06b, Ghiggini06, LiscaOzsvathStipsiczSzab09}.